 It is always advisable to prepay your home loan as soon as possible as the interest component in the initial years of loan repayment is high.
 Doing so will reduce the loan burden and help to save on the interest amount, which you can otherwise invest to build wealth.

-How does home loan EMI help in reducing tax obligation?
+Q. How does paying home loan EMI help in reducing tax obligation?

-To reduce loan burden and to encourage more people to buy and invest in properties, the Government of India offers a host of home loan tax benefits to people.
+A. To reduce the loan burden and to encourage more people to buy and invest in properties, the Government of India offers a host of home loan tax benefits.
 The Section 80C of the Income Tax Act, 1961, allows home loan borrowers to claim tax deductions of up to Rs.
 1.5 lakh on the principal amount repaid through your EMIs annually.
-As per the Section 24b of the Income Tax Act, you can claim tax deductions of up to Rs.
+As per Section 24b of the Income Tax Act, you can claim tax deductions of up to Rs.
 2 lakhs on the home loan interest paid during the financial year.

 Learn about: home loan benefits